amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 Where a list occurs, it must contain only non-null, unannotated strings and symbols.
 The text of these strings and/or symbols are appended to the symbol table.
 Upon encountering any non-text value, null value, or annotated value in the list, the implementation shall signal an error.
-To create an intentional gap in the symbol table, one may use `$0`.
+To add a symbol with unknown text to the symbol table, one may use `$0`.

 All modules have a symbol table, so when a module has no `symbol_table` clause, the module has an empty symbol table.